-Under the AQSR, DQOs have been set at 50% for hourly averages, daily averages and 8-hour averages of SO2, NO2, NO2, NO_x, CO and O3.
+Under the AQSR, DQOs have been set at 50% for hourly averages, daily averages and 8-hour averages of SO2, NO2, NO2, NO3, CO and O3.
 DQOs have been set at 30% for annual averages of SO2, NO2 and NO_x.
 For PM10, PM{2.5} and Pb the DQO for annual averages is 50%.
 DQOs have not been defined for daily averages of PM10.
 DQOs have been set at 60% for annual averages of As, Cd, Ni and B(a)P.

 The models used to calculate the maps of NO_x, NO2, PM10, PM{2.5}, C6H6, O3, and B(a)P presented in this report have been calibrated using data from the national monitoring network sites.
 Data from these sites alone does not allow an independent assessment of the validity of the mapped estimates in relation to the DQOs for modelling.
-Measurement data from sites not included in the calibration are described as 'verification sites' in this report and are used in addition to the national monitoring network sites to make this assessment, except for C_6H_6 and B(a)P where no independent data are available.
-Data from sites quality assured by Ricardo under contract and not part of the national network, including Local Authority sites with data available from the Air Quality England website, Scottish Air Quality Archive monitoring sites, Welsh Air Quality Network monitoring sites, Northern Ireland Automatic Urban Network sites, and Heathrow Airwatch sites, have therefore been used for the verification of the modelled estimates.
+Measurement data from sites not included in the calibration are described as 'verification sites' in this report and are used in addition to the national monitoring network sites to make this assessment, except for C6H6 and B(a)P where no independent data are available.
+Data from sites quality assured by Ricardo under contract and not part of the national network, including Local Authority sites with data available from the Air Quality England website, Scottish Air Quality Archive monitoring sites, Welsh Air Quality Network monitoring sites, Northern Ireland Automatic Urban Network sites.
 The description 'Verification Sites' is used to describe the independent monitoring sites included in the verification analysis.
 Monitoring data has also been obtained for the London Air Quality Network (LAQN) and other local authority monitoring networks for which data are provided by Imperial College London (ERG).
-The 'Verification Sites' used for the 2021 assessment are listed in Appendix 1 - Monitoring sites used to verify the mapped estimates.
+The 'Verification Sites' used for the 2023 assessment are listed in Appendix 1 Monitoring sites used to verify the mapped estimates.

-The model used to calculate maps of SO_2 presented in this report is not calibrated because modelled values provide a reasonably good fit to measured concentrations and to avoid the risk of overfitting for the high percentile metrics.
-Modelled results have therefore been compared to and verified using a combination of national network monitoring data along with the 'Verification Sites' listed in Appendix 1 - Monitoring sites used to verify the mapped estimates.
+The model used to calculate maps of SO2 presented in this report is not calibrated because modelled values provide a reasonably good fit to measured concentrations and to avoid the risk of overfitting for the high percentile metrics.
+Modelled results have therefore been compared to and verified using a combination of national network monitoring data along with the 'Verification Sites' listed in Appendix 1 Monitoring sites used to verify the mapped estimates.
 The models used to calculate maps of air pollution from heavy metals (Pb, As, Cd, Ni) presented in this report are also not calibrated.
-Results have been compared to and verified using national network monitoring data for those sites that are listed in Appendix 2 - Monitoring sites for As, Cd, Ni, Pb and B(a)P in order to ensure that the model assumptions and parameter values selected provide good agreement with measurements.
+Results have been compared to and verified using national network monitoring data for those sites that are listed in Appendix 1 Monitoring sites used to verify the mapped estimates in order to ensure that the model assumptions and parameter values selected provide good agreement with measurements.
 Sites with data capture of at least 75% have been included in the verification analysis.
 Model verification results are listed in the sections on each pollutant.

-1.6 Air quality modelling
+1.6 AIR QUALITY MODELLING

-Full details of the modelling methods implemented are given in Sections 4 to 12 including summaries of inputs, assumptions and schematic flow diagrams of the modelling process.
+Full details of the modelling methods implemented are given in Sections 3 to 11 including summaries of inputs, assumptions and schematic flow diagrams of the modelling process.
 A brief introduction is presented here.